2025/26 Fundamentals and Outlook

 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA, and reproduced below:

 Updated U.S. cotton supply/demand.
-USDA’s November WASDE adjustments were dominated by the increase on the supply side.
-U.S. beginning stocks were unchanged, but the increase in average yield per harvested acre resulted in the 900,000 bale increase in U.S. production.
-On the demand side, U.S. exports were raised 200,000 bales to account for more exportable surpluses.
-The bottom line of all this was a 700,000 increase in U.S. ending stocks, which is an bearish adjustment and a price neutral year over year level level.
+USDA’s December WASDE adjustments combined several moderately bearish adjustments.
+U.S. beginning stocks were unchanged, but the increase in average yield per harvested acre resulted in the 150,000 bale increase in U.S. production.
+On the demand side, U.S. exports were unchanged from last month, but domestic consumption was cut 100,000 bales.
+The bottom line of all this was a 200,000 increase in U.S. ending stocks, which is a modestly bearish adjustment and a price neutral year over year level level.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.